Integralist/Style-Guides/JavaScript Style Guide.md

 ##Terminology

-For seasoned developers this section isn't necessary, but sometimes I find it useful to clarify some of the following terms to ensure all developers on the team understand what they refer to…
+For seasoned developers this section isn't necessary, but sometimes it is useful to clarify some of the following terms to ensure all developers on the team understand what they refer to…

 Term                  | Example
 --------------------- | -------------